WMD-group/ElementEmbeddings/docs/index.md

-# Welcome to AtomicEmbeddings
+# Welcome to ElementEmbeddings

-This site contains the project documentation for the `AtomicEmbeddings` package which provides tools and examples of analysing and visualising elemental representation data.
+This site contains the project documentation for the `ElementEmbeddings` package which provides tools and examples of analysing and visualising elemental representation data.

 ## Table of Contents